 - Government-issued form of photo ID

 - Title to your vehicle with your name on it

 Sometimes your agent will request a few other documents, but they will notify you if this is the case.

 When you have gathered your documents for funding, it is then time to take some pictures of your car.
 You don’t have to bring your car to show in person, a few pictures taken from your mobile device will do just fine.
 You can even send the pictures directly from your mobile device by texting the pictures!

 For the best pictures of your car, take them in natural daylight.
 If you keep your car in a garage, pull it into the driveway so the pictures won’t turn out dim and unreadable.
-To get the best look at your car, take several pictures from multiple sides and angles.
-3-5 good pictures of your car will give a good vision of what your car looks like in person.
+To get the best look at your car, take several pictures from multiple sides and angles in addition to the vehicle identification number and odometer reading.
+4-5 good pictures of your car itself will give a good vision of what your car looks like in person.

-Once we have received your documentation and some pictures of your car, it is time for you to sign your loan contract and GET YOUR MONEY!
+Once you have been approved for the loan and we have received your documentation and some pictures of your car, it is time for you to sign your loan contract and GET YOUR MONEY!
 You can sign your loan agreement electronically, or in person at a participating store near you.